 Wake County Revenue Department

 Raleigh NC 27602

 The next step in the appeals process is to formally appeal to the Board of Equalization and Review (BOE).
 This is a special board appointed by the County Commissioners and consists of Wake County residents with knowledge of local real estate values.
-The formal appeal process is for property owners not satisfied with the results of an informal review or who were not eligible for the informal review as there was no change in the county's assessed value from the previous billing.
-Please note that changes in market or economic conditions occurring after the effective date of a revaluation cannot be lawfully considered when reviewing the assessed value for adjustment.
+The formal appeal process is for property owners not satisfied with the results of an informal review or who were not eligible for the informal review as there was no change in the county's appraised value from the previous billing.
+Please note that changes in market or economic conditions occurring after the effective date of a reappraisal cannot be lawfully considered when reviewing the appraised value for adjustment.

 To begin this formal appeal process, you may call our office at 919-856-5400 and request a BOE application or send us a signed letter that states your opinion of value and include any documentation you may have that supports your opinion of value.
 We must receive your completed application or signed letter prior to the adjournment of the Board, which is usually the first part of April, for it to be considered timely.
 A hearing will be scheduled and you will be notified of the date and time you may appear before the Board.